leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 Privacy Policy for Leighton Avant-Garde Haus, L.AgH, LLC and Subsidiaries

-The Leighton Haus properties, Leighton Avant-Garde Haus and AIM DYNAMIX, Official GitHub links for Leighton Avant-Garde Haus and AIM DYNAMIX, Official Lucien Leighton Website(s).
+The Leighton Haus properties, Leighton Avant-Garde Haus and Xerataus IQX, Official GitHub links for Leighton Avant-Garde Haus and Xerataus IQX, Official Lucien Leighton Website(s).
 This Privacy Policy document contains types of information that is collected and recorded by 'theleightonhaus (Leighton Avant-Garde Haus)' properties and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.
 This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in theleightonhaus.
-This policy is not applicable to any information collected offline or via channels other than this website, AIM DYNAMIX USER DATA, and LucienLeighton.com
+This policy is not applicable to any information collected offline or via channels other than this website, Xerataus IQX USER DATA, and LucienLeighton.com
 Consent

 By using our websites, you hereby consent to our Privacy Policy and agree to its terms.